 2. His Goal: Total Submission

 You have to shut up and take it.
-You brought it on yourself anyway by displeasing him in the first place.
+In the mind of an abuser, you brought it on yourself anyway by displeasing him in the first place.

 No resistance will be tolerated.
 No rebellion.
 It is his God-given right to control you and crush you as he pleases, and you have no right to stand up for yourself, or even to be unhappy about it.
 You’re a disobedient child to be beaten into submission by a domineering father; you’re a fussy dog to be kicked by a cruel owner until all you do is cower whimpering with your tail between your legs; you’re a TV that doesn’t work properly and gets smashed with a baseball bat by an angry drunk.